MrChrisJ/World-Citizenship/ReadMe.md

 ## Apparatus
 ========

-Laptop x2 (one belongs to BitNation/WCN other belongs to our new citizen) Webcam
+1. Laptop x2 (one belongs to BitNation/WCN other belongs to our new citizen)
+2. Webcam
-PGP Software
+3. PGP Software
-Printer
+4. Printer
-Laminator
+5. Laminator
-Read designed cool looking World Citizen Passport
+6. Cool looking World Citizen Passport design

 ## Method
 ======